Skip to product information

 I hope these lines will find you enjoying perfect happiness together with your worthy wife Renata.

-Look João, things here, everything goes on that basis, a few days ago I was almost sued, because the judge of this district was angry with me because of a statement I made criticizing the non-functioning of justice in our municipality.
-I was still summoned to appear in his office, but things went back to normal.
-For the truth cannot be defeated.
+Look, João, things are going that way around here.
+A few days ago I was almost sued because the judge of this district was angry with me because of a statement I made criticizing the lack of justice in our municipality.
+I was even summoned to appear in his office, but things went back to normal.
+Because the truth cannot be defeated.

-Look, I hope you can send me some news from there.
-Well, here I am completely out of date.
-Tell me what the political situation is like there.
+Look, I ask you to send me some news from there.
+Because I'm completely out of date here.
+Tell me how the political situation is there.

-Look, tell Renata that at that time when you boarded the police chief was summoned because she took a photo of us and he was leaning over and asked me who you were. of the bus, were it not for my interference.
+Look, tell Renata that when you boarded the police officer got angry because she took a picture of us and he was leaning against me and asked me who you were.
+I replied, "You're my friends who came to visit me."
+He even said he would tell you to get off the bus, if it weren't for my interference.

-Here I end all the best for you.
-Good success in your work.
-These are my votes. [?]
+Here I end with all the best for you.
+Good luck in your work.
+These are my wishes. [?]
 Hugs

 Xapuri, on 3 - 02 - 80

-Look, I don't know if you received a letter that I wrote to you over a year ago and I never got a response.
-Today I happily met Roberto and Marineide, your friends, it was a great pleasure.
+Look, I don't know if you received a letter I wrote to you over a year ago and never got a reply.
+Today I happily met Roberto and Marineide, your friends.
+It was a great pleasure.

-Look João, things here are busier, the union movements are increasingly gaining ground, the workers' movement is much better, we have already achieved some victories here, this year everything indicates that it will be very busy, some conflicts in some areas possibly may occur, but we hope that the workers are well prepared to defend their lands and so the Acreian is starting to create shame, and is already starting to appear in the news world.
+Look João, things are getting busier around here, the union movements are gaining ground more and more, the workers' movement is much better, we have already achieved some victories here, this year everything indicates that it will be very busy, some conflicts in some areas may possibly occur but we hope that the workers are well prepared to defend their lands and so the people of Acre are starting to feel ashamed, and are already starting to appear in the world news.

-Look at the politicians here, they are true parasites who only [?] their personal interests.
-Last year, my own opposition companions on my bench denounced me and accused me of being a subversive and that I was mobilizing the workers for an armed struggle, have you ever thought that the opposition is now with the disguised openness but we are together with the few authentic ones organizing the popular front, an organization created within the pmdb.
-The [?] of mdb, this organization aims [?} in its ranks only those who are committed to popular struggles.
+Look at the politicians here, they are real parasites who only [?] have their own personal interests.
+Last year, my own opposition colleagues in my party denounced me and accused me of being subversive and that I was mobilizing workers for an armed struggle.
+Have you ever thought that the opposition is now with the disguised openness, but we are together with the few authentic ones organizing the popular front, an organization created within the PMDB.
+The [?] of the MDB, this organization has as its objective [?} only those who are committed to the popular struggles in its ranks.

-I have been facing serious problems with the federal police for a few months, I was subjected to several hours of interrogation, but in the meantime the fight continues, I am holding monthly meetings with rural workers, Claudio is always by my side.
-Now we have great support from comrades from Rio Branco who have recently arrived from the South.
+I have been facing serious problems with the federal police for a few months.
+I was subjected to several hours of interrogation, but in the meantime the fight continues.
+I am holding monthly meetings with rural workers.
+Claudio is always by my side.
+Now we have great support from our comrades from Rio Branco who have recently arrived from the South.

-Look, I would have a lot of things to tell you but time is short, I'm going to a meeting in the countryside with Roberto and the Marines.
-They will tell you more about how things are going here.
+Look, I have a lot of things to tell you, but time is short.
+I'm going to a meeting in the interior with Roberto and the Marines.
+They'll tell you better how things are going here.

-Look, send me your address so I can send you some newspapers that talk about our journey here.
-Comrade, we look forward to your coming here any time, we need people like this to help us with something.
+Look, send me your address because I want to send you some newspapers that talk about our journey here.
+Comrade, we hope you come here any time, we need people like you to help us with something.

-Comrades, here I end by wishing you all the best
+Comrades, here I conclude by wishing you all the best.

-Chico Mendes was a pioneer in defending the Amazon, the environment and sustainable development
+Chico Mendes was a pioneer in the defense of the Amazon, the environment and sustainable development

-Of modest social origin, Chico Mendes (1944 - 1988) was the son of farmers who worked in latex production in Acre.
-He learned to read, an exceptional fact in this region, and began to fight against the construction of the trans-Amazonian road, dams, deforestation and the introduction of cattle, still in the 1970s.
-These practices resulted in the persecution of indigenous tribes and brought catastrophic consequences for the ecosystem of the region.
-Amazon.
+From a modest social background, Chico Mendes (1944 - 1988) was the son of farmers who worked in latex production in Acre.
+He learned to read, an exceptional feat in this region, and began to campaign against the construction of the Trans-Amazonian highway, dams, deforestation and the introduction of cattle, back in the 1970s.
+These practices resulted in the persecution of indigenous tribes and had catastrophic consequences for the Amazon ecosystem.

-In his life as an activist, Mendes participated in the founding of the National Council of Seringeiros.
-Additionally, in 1987, he would travel to the United States to meet with members of the World Bank; proposed that the construction of highways be stopped and that natural reserves be created so that the flora of the Amazon rainforest and the Amerindian tribes could be protected.
-In the same year, he received the Global 500 award from the United Nations and also won the Best World Society Award, created by Ted Turner, from CNN.
+In his life as an activist, Mendes helped found the National Council of Rubber Tappers.
+In 1987, he traveled to the United States to meet with members of the World Bank.
+He proposed stopping the construction of highways and creating nature reserves to protect the flora of the Amazon rainforest and the Amerindian tribes.
+That same year, he received the Global 500 award from the United Nations and also won the Better World Society Award, created by CNN's Ted Turner.

-Like other Brazilian activists – such as Wilson Pinheiro, who died in 1980 – Chico Mendes was murdered on December 22, 1988, in Xapuri (Acre).
+Like other Brazilian activists – such as Wilson Pinheiro, who was killed in 1980 – Chico Mendes was murdered on December 22, 1988, in Xapuri (Acre).
 In 1990, landowners Darcy and Darly Alves da Silva were convicted of the murder and sentenced to nineteen years in prison.

-Thirty-six years later, Chico Mendes' daughter tries to resume her father's fight.
-Elenira studied administration and management of natural resources.
-She denounces that in the extractive reserves, created by her father, the inhabitants still have difficulty living with dignity and that: “those who, at the time, destroyed the forest, continue to do so.”
+Thirty-six years later, Chico Mendes’ daughter is trying to take up her father’s fight.
+Elenira studied administration and natural resource management.
+She denounces that in the extractive reserves created by her father, the inhabitants still have difficulty living with dignity and that: “those who, back then, destroyed the forest, continue to do so.”

-The first defender of the Amazon forest, known as the 'lungs of the planet', Chico Mendes had a global impact: preserving the environment has become one of the world's main concerns.
-These two cards are exceptional.
+The first defender of the Amazon rainforest, known as the 'lungs of the planet', Chico Mendes had a global impact: environmental preservation became one of the world's main concerns.
+These two letters are exceptional.

 View full details